kenjennings/Atari-Breakout76/README04Implementation.md

 ![Test Screen](Breakout_bw_test_screen_cropped_with_border.png?raw=true "Test Screen")

 Comparison of the original (emulated) Breakout screen to the Atari test program above.
-The Atari screen is in back tnited blue, and the original game is in front tinted red.
+The Atari screen is in back tinted blue, and the original game is in front tinted red:

 ![Screen Comparison](Breakout_bw_test_screen_merge.png?raw=true "Screen Comparison")